metehandoenmez/html-group-ex-mar-8/readme.md

 In the html tag, add the body tag.

 In the body tag, add:
- - a div tag

 - a header tag
     - a paragraph tag

 - a main tag

     - a section tag
         - an h1, h2 and h3 tags, one after another.
         - an ul list tag
             - five li tags, with items 1 - 5
         - a button tag
         - a disabled button tag
         - a text input tag
         - a checkbox input tag
         - a date input tag

 - a footer tag
     - a paragraph tag